PART 3 - EXECUTION

 b.
 Any crack or joints that do not heal in the allowable time frame shall be repaired.

 c.
 Moving cracks shall be repaired using polyurethane injection or other appropriate method.

 3. Repair: Use Xypex repair procedures to seal any static crack or joint that does not self-heal.
 See Method Statements or contact Xypex Technical Services Representative for appropriate repair procedures.

 Note: Lower temperatures will extend the times for crystalline development.

-3.08 INTERACTION WITH OTHER MATERIALS A. Backfilling: Normal backfilling procedures may be used after concrete has been cured.
+A. Backfilling: Normal backfilling procedures may be used after concrete has been cured.

 B. Paint, Epoxy, Grout, Cement Parge Coat, Plaster or Stucco: Xypex Admix treatment of concrete does not adversely affect the bond of subsequently applied materials.
 Follow surface preparation and other relevant directions of the coating or parge material manufacturer.